 Alexander joined Dovel & Luner after graduating magna cum laude from Harvard Law School.

-Alexander is currently working on several high-profile matters, including a suit for breach of fiduciary duty against directors who misappropriated the property at the core of their company’s business, a suit against a major sports organization for reneging on its promise to pay an introducer’s fee, and an antitrust suit against a medical device manufacturer that has been grossly overcharging its hospital customers.
-Alexander is also representing the Toys “R” Us Creditor Litigation Trust in a lawsuit against former directors and officers of Toys “R” Us alleging various claims arising out of the Toys “R” Us bankruptcy.
+Alexander is currently working on several high-profile matters, including a suit for breach of fiduciary duty against directors who misappropriated the property at the core of their company’s business, a suit against a major sports organization for reneging on its promise to pay an introducer’s fee, and several consumer class action cases.

-In his first nine months at the firm, Alexander took over 30 depositions (including depositions of a named defendant and high-level executives) and briefed and argued two significant motions in federal court.
+In his first two years at the firm, Alexander took over 30 depositions (including depositions of experts, named defendants, and high-level executives), argued and won a critical summary judgment motion, and briefed over a dozen important motions on various issues.

 Alexander was born and raised in Germany and moved to Oregon when he was five.
 He attended the University of Oregon, where he was extensively involved in debate, both as a competitor and a coach.
 After graduating, Alexander worked for an environmental non-profit organization in Eugene in the year before attending law school.